-As temperatures rise, mosquitos are also on the move.
-Scientists worry that could mean more malaria
+As temperatures rise, mosquitoes are also on the move.
+That could mean more malaria

 Temperatures began to warm again in the mid-2000s, but public health officials also ramped up efforts to control malaria in the highlands region of Ethiopia around that time, which has led to a sustained decline in cases.

-But even as the Ethiopian Ministry of Health drafted a plan to eliminate malaria by 2030, its authors laid out the threats to that goal: Population shifts, a lack of funding, the invasion of a new mosquito species and climate change.
+But even as the Ethiopian Ministry of Health drafted a plan to eliminate malaria by 2030, its authors laid out the threats to that goal: population shifts, a lack of funding, the invasion of a new mosquito species and climate change.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.